Home > Help

 - Jump on the Tokyo Monorail to Hamamatsucho, or the Keikyu Line to Shinagawa.
 From either of these stations you are on the circular Yamanote line and well placed to catch the shinkansen, local line trains or express bus.
 Alternatively you can catch the Airport Limousine bus which takes you to various places around Tokyo.

 - The Narita Express takes you directly to Tokyo Station.
 The Skyliner will take you to Ueno Station.
 Alternatively you can catch the Airport Limousine bus which takes you to various places around Tokyo.

 Are there any good value deals to get me up to Snow Country? #

-Public transportation can be a bit of an expense.
-There are some good deal JR passes available which cut the cost of train transport.
+Public transportation can be a bit expensive.
+There are some good discounted JR passes available which cut the cost of train transport.
 You usually have to arrange these before you arrive in Japan so it is worth checking on the details.

 The JR East Pass gives you unlimited travel in eastern Japan.

 There is also the JR Tokyo Wide pass which is a great way to cut costs and is also available to people living in Japan.
 This is an unlimited ride train ticket that costs 8,300 JPY for 3 days and can be used on any trains or buses owned by JR in the designated area.
 The area reaches Jomokogen Station in Snow Country (though it is also possible to buy and extension that will bring you to Echigo Yuzawa or GALA.)

 How much are ski passes and rental? #

 These vary depending on resort but you would be looking at about 4,500 JPY for a day pass in most places.
 Rental too varies, but around 3,000 JPY a day for a full set is not unusual.
 We can arrange discounted ski passes and rental equipment.